Breaking Mechanical Holography in Combinatorial Metamaterials: Building Blocks

 The block types may be classified according to the deformations along the principal axes of the building block.
 For Blocks~S1 and~S2, opposite sides move in opposite directions.
 Thus, in a compatible metamaterial made of Block~S1, as well as in one made of Block~S2, displacements will perfectly alternate along any row or column in the lattice.
 Similarly, for Block~S3, opposite sides move in the same direction.
 Thus, in a compatible metamaterial made of Block~S3, even though it is anisotropic, displacements along any row or column in the lattice will all be in the same direction, albeit possibly in different directions in different rows and columns.
 Therefore, square Blocks~S1-S3 exhibit holographic order, since the direction of deformation on the surface of the metamaterial made of these blocks fully determines the deformations in the bulk of the metamaterial.
 This is indicated by the green frame around them in Fig.~\ref{fig:square_blocks}.

-We will refer to holographic order in blocks like~S1 and~S2 as \emph{alternating}, since the displacement direction alternates as one moves through the lattice.
-Meanwhile, holographic order as in Block~S3 will be called \emph{persistent}, since in this case the direction of displacements within the metamaterial persists as one moves along any line in the lattice.
+We will refer to holographic order in blocks like~S1 and~S2 as \emph{alternating}, because the displacement direction alternates as one moves through the lattice.
+Meanwhile, holographic order as in Block~S3 will be called \emph{persistent}, since in this case the direction of displacement within the metamaterial persists as one moves along any line in the lattice.

 In contrast to these holographic blocks, Block~S4 has displacements in the same direction at one pair of its opposing sides, and displacements in opposite directions at the other pair, in other words it imposes persistence in one direction and alternation in the other direction.
 Since each block within the lattice can be oriented independently, in a compatible metamaterial made of these blocks, the displacements on the surface of the lattice do not determine the displacements in the bulk, that is, such a metamaterial is non-holographic, and in Fig.~\ref{fig:square_blocks} we encircle it with a purple frame.